-Private sessions can be booked during these times as well as Monday-Friday term time by appointment by schools, corporate teams and for parties.
-Please call our booking team on 01629 534561 for a private group booking or visit us in person at Skyline at Markeaton Park.
+Private sessions can be booked during these times as well as Monday-Friday term time by appointment by schools and corporate teams using the group booking form (this link will open in a new tab.)

 Pay for a session in advance by credit or debit card by calling our booking team on 01629 534561 or you can pay by cash or card on-site at Skyline at Markeaton Park.

 For all bookings please bring along your booking confirmation to show the team before you start the session.
 You can print out the confirmation you will receive by email or show it on a mobile device.

 You need to be at least 1.1 metres tall to experience the lower course and at least 1.5 metres tall to experience the upper course.

 Children under 14 need to be accompanied by a supervising adult for all public sessions, there is no minimum age requirement, just a minimum height and size requirement.
 This is in order to ensure that all harnesses and safety equipment are a required fit.

-Please note that our belay system can carry a maximum weight of 130kg
+Please note that our belay system can carry a maximum weight of 120kg